-'''

-conda create --name esmvaltool -c esmvalgroup -c conda-forge esmvaltool python=3.9
+mamba create --name esmvaltool esmvaltool python=3.9

-'''

-Here conda is the executable calling the conda package manager to install esmvaltool and the -c flag specifies the conda software channels in which the esmvaltool package and its dependencies can be found.
-The reason why we are also specifying python=3.9 is that it will make it easier for conda to find a working combination of all required packages, see Conda fails to solve the environment in common installation issues for an in-depth explanation.
+Here mamba is the executable calling the mamba package manager to install esmvaltool.
+The reason why we are also specifying python=3.9 is that it will make it easier for mamba to find a working combination of all required packages, see Mamba fails to solve the environment in common installation issues for an in-depth explanation.
 Python 3.7 and 3.8 are also supported, in case you prefer to work with an older version of Python.